 c) necessary for the establishment, exercise or defence of a legal claim;

-d) the data has been manifestly made public by the data subject.
+e) the data has been manifestly made public by the data subject.

 Third parties with whom we may share such data include, other members of the Control Risks Group, our client who commissioned the work and its advisers who have, themselves, a lawful basis for processing the data, and our subcontractors who are involved in gathering the information.

-If you have any enquires or if you would like to contact us about our processing of your personal information, including to exercise your rights as outlined above, please contact us by using one of the methods listed below.
+If you have any enquires or if you would like to contact us about our processing of your personal data, including to exercise your rights as outlined above, please contact us by using one of the methods listed below.

 When you contact us, we will ask you to verify your identity.